Kota

 Example:

-In other words, the first €30,000 of your contributions won’t be taxed, lowering your taxable income.
+In other words, the first €30,000 of your employee’s contributions won’t be taxed, lowering their taxable income.

 Note: Professionals under 50 who usually retire earlier than the norm, like athletes, are eligible for a higher tax relief limit (30% of net earnings).